SEEK: Steering LLM Reasoning for RAG via Internal Reasoning Sketches: Appendix

 \subsection{Prompt Templates Used for \method{}}

-We provide a detailed description of the instruction prompts used in the experiments of \method{}.
-Figure~\ref{fig:prompt_1} illustrates the instruction for initializing the outline of the page.
-Figure~\ref{fig:prompt_2} shows the instructions for generating sub-queries.
-Figure~\ref{fig:prompt_3} presents the instruction used for filling the page slots.
-Figure~\ref{fig:prompt_4} shows the instructions for evaluating the overall quality of the knowledge representations generated by different models.
+We provide the prompt templates used in the experiments of \method{}.
+Figure~\ref{fig:prompt1} presents the prompt for initializing the steering sketch from the input question.
+Figure~\ref{fig:prompt2} shows the prompt for generating a sub-query under the guidance of the current steering sketch.
+Figure~\ref{fig:prompt3} illustrates the prompt for refining retrieved documents into evidence and filling the corresponding steering gist slot in the steering sketch.
+Figure~\ref{fig:prompt4} presents the prompt for evaluating the quality of knowledge representations generated by different models.